hemantgit/training-fe-module-03/cxp-fe-training-03/src/main/webapp/static/cxp-fe-training-03/containers/pf3e1-accordion/README.md

 #### Steps

- - Create the folder structure for an "Accordion" container
+ - Create the folder structure for an **Accordion** container
  - Create your soy template
  - Create your config.xml
- - Create a file called "templates-containers.xml" and use YAPI to import it
+ - Create a file called **templates-containers.xml** and use YAPI to import it
- - Create a file called "server-catalog-containers.xml" and use YAPI to import
+ - Create a file called **server-catalog-containers.xml** and use YAPI to import

 #### Additional Resources